 A couple of years ago, I read Amanda Palmer’s fascinating memoir titled the Art of asking.
-I’ve been a fan of her music since the Dresden Dolls burst onto the alternative music scene in the early 2000s.
+I’ve been a fan since her band, the Dresden Dolls, burst onto the alternative music scene in the early 2000s.

 Apart from being a memoir, The Art of asking explores creativity and how to make it a career.
-Above all, Amanda Palmer’s book shows creatives how to connect and find their audience and ultimately ask them to help sustain audience and creator in a relationship that enriches both.
+Above all, Amanda Palmer’s book shows creatives how to connect and find their audience and ultimately ask them to help sustain her in a relationship that enriches both.

 I’m obsessed with the idea of making a living with my creativity.

 Over the years, there has been an explosion of entrepreneurial creativity online.
 People use their skills to create objects that their audience loves and find their patrons.